 You can do this exercise for five minutes or longer, depending on how you feel.

-The next time you are experiencing unexplained shoulder pain we, at Stretch Affect, can assess how your shoulder blades sit on your ribcage as well as implement remedies for shoulder pain.
+The next time you are experiencing unexplained shoulder pain, our San Diego physical therapy experts can assess how your shoulder blades sit on your ribcage as well as implement remedies for shoulder pain.

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.